 The Sweden-America Foundation was established in June 1919 at the initiative of a group of prominent scientists, business leaders and public opinion makers.
 The founders and first Board members included the Nobel laureates and Professors of Chemistry Svante Arrhenius and The Svedberg, the Swedish Arch Bishop and Professor of Theology Nathan Söderblom, the Managing Director of ASEA, J. Sigfrid Edström, the industrialist and banker Jacob Wallenberg, the chairman of the Social Democratic Party Hjalmar Branting, the author and Nobel laureate Selma Lagerlöf, and the artist Anders Zorn.
 The Foundation administers thirteen permanent scholarship funds of which twelve are used for the Fellowship Program.
 The first fund was established in 1919, when the Swedish artist Anders Zorn gave a generous donation to the Foundation.
 This became the ”Zorn Fellowship”, still considered one of the Sweden-America Foundation’s most prestigious awards.

-The Sweden-America Foundation fellowship recipients over the years have later served an important role in Swedish industrial, political, and cultural life.
-They include scholars who later became professors and Nobel laureates, ambassadors, two Prime Ministers, politicians and CEOs of some of Sweden’s most noted companies.
+The Sweden-America Foundation fellows have come to serve important roles in Swedish industrial, political, and cultural life.
+They include scholars who have become professors and Nobel laureates, ambassadors, prime ministers, politicians, leading cultural figures, and CEOs of some of Sweden’s most noted companies.

-The Sweden-America Foundation is an institution which has relied solely on private contributions from industry, from different foundations and from private individuals.
-Over the years many well-known Swedish companies have generously provided the means for scholarships and for the general operations of the Foundation.
+The Sweden-America Foundation is an institution which has relied on contributions from industry, foundations and individuals.
+Over the years, many well-known Swedish companies have generously provided means for scholarships and administration of the Foundation.